-It was our three year anniversary yesterday, so we decided to do something different.
+It was our third anniversary yesterday, so we decided to do something different.
 And we did.
 We went rock climbing.
-Even though it was indoors and not really rocks we still had a lot of fun.
+Even though it was indoors and not really rocks, we still had a lot of fun.

 It is a really good workout for the entire body and hey for all the single ladies out there, my fiance was pointing out that it seems like a good place to meet guys.
 Strong muscly but not blown up gym guys.
 So give it a go, most likely there is an indoor climbing center near you.